-If the asset has been transferred, and the Company neither transfers nor retains substantially all of the risks and rewards of the asset, then the Company determines whether it has retained control of the f.
-Impairment of financial instruments
+If the asset has been transferred, and the Company neither transfers nor retains substantially all of the risks and rewards of the asset, then the Company determines whether it has retained control of the asset.

 If the Company has retained control of the asset, it shall continue to recognise the financial asset to the extent of its continuing involvement in the financial asset.
 If the Company has not retained control of the asset, it derecognises the asset and separately recognises any rights or obligation created or retained in the transfer.